How to save money on food

 Do one large shop every month or two to take advantage of wholesale prices by buying in bulk for staples.
 Lidl and Aldi sell rice, tinned tomatoes, flour and most condiments cheaper than other supermarkets.
 Compare prices per 100ml/100g – price labels usually have this information.
-At the start of the month, we have about 10 tins of choppedtomatoes, 12 bags of strong white breadflour and a couple of 3kg bags of pasta in the cupboard.
+At the start of the month, have about 10 tins of chopped tomatoes, 12 bags of strong white bread flour and a couple of 3kg bags of pasta in the cupboard.

 Buy spices in 100g bags from Asian supermarkets and refill your cupboard spice pots, keeping the bags for the next refill.
-Sometimes I share spices with my mum, and we take it in turns to buy them.
+Share spices with friends or family and take in turns to buy them.

-Shop at Lidl or Aldi for lunchbox items such as biscuits, crisps and dried fruit, as they work out so much cheaper than brands, and taste exactly the same.
-I also buy lemons, limes, carrots and potatoes in bulk from Lidl, as we go through them pretty quickly and they last for a while.
+Shop at Lidl or Aldi for lunchbox items such as biscuits, crisps and dried fruit, as they work out so much cheaper than brands, and taste just the same.

-For meat, fish and salad, I pick up something reduced from Sainsbury’s or Waitrose on the way home – these are regularly reduced.
-Sausages and braisingsteak are worth looking out for, and I’ve bought racks of ribs for £1, a topside roasting joint for £3 and a couple of pork tenderloins for £1.50 each.
+For meat, fish and salad, try to pick up something reduced from Sainsbury’s or Waitrose on the way home – these are regularly reduced.
+Sausages and braising steak are worth looking out for.
 Anything spare goes in the freezer.

 Obvious really.
 When there’s a lot of something around, it’s much cheaper.
 This goes across the board, including meat and fish. eattheseasons.co.uk is very useful.